RMoore35/SAT-and-College-GPA/readme.txt

 Based on Econometrics coursework during my Spring 2020 semester at Tulane University.

 Data source is unknown.

 All analysis and results are for illustration purposes only.

+THIS IS A WORK IN PROGRESS.